lingjunzhao/lingjunzhao.github.io/_pages/about.md

 Previously, I interned at Microsoft Research, working on personalization, and at Honda Research Institute, focusing on visual language models.
 I also worked as a staff scientist at BBN Technologies on cross-lingual information retrieval.

-I'll be on the **job market in 2026**, and am actively exploring full-time research scientists opportunities.
+I'll be on the **job market in 2026**, and am actively exploring full-time research scientist opportunities.
 Feel free to reach out for an informal chat!

 # News